justinnoor/pfhowto/README.md

 sudo vim /etc/pf.conf
 ```

 [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html) filters packets according to three core actions: `block`, `pass`, and `match`.
-When combined with other options these actions become rules.
-An action is taken when a packet meets the criteria that we specify in our rules.
+When combined with other options they become rules.
+An action is taken when a packet meets the criteria that we specify in these rules.
 As you may expect, `pass` and `block` will `pass` and `block` traffic.
-The `match` rule performs a filtering action on a matching packet without passing or blocking it.
+A `match` rule performs an action on a packet without passing or blocking it.
 For example we could perform *network address translation (NAT)* on a packet without actually moving it anywhere.

 Add the first rule to `/etc/pf.conf`:
 ```